popqq/Smart_Plant/docs/source/getting_started.rst

 probe that measures the soil capacity, determined by the soil moisture.
 As it has no metallic electrodes, there is no risk of probe degradation with time.

-The moisture level, in a 0-3.3V range, is measured through the ADC on **GPIO32**
+The moisture level, in a 0-3.3V range, is measured through the ADC on **GPIO1**

 Light sensor
 ^^^^^^^^^^^^^^^^^^^^^^^
-The illuminance is measured through the ADC on **GPIO33**, and while it's still under test which illuminance transducer to use, the internal circuit can accept :term:`LDR` or photodiodes.
+The illuminance is measured through a digital sensor VEML7700-TR.
+This sensor is located facing the outside of the top part of the board, so it would be facing the sky.

+The VEML7700 is quite a convenient sensor since it delivers the values directly in lux.
+The sensor has 16-bit dynamic range for ambient light detection from 0 lux to about 120k lux with resolution down to 0.0036 lx/ct, with software-adjustable gain and integration times.

+The :math:`I^2C` address is **0x10**.

 ..
 Hint::
     If you are designing your own enclosure, make sure there is a hole for the light sensor on the case.